rlankhorst/zip-recipes/src/README.md

 8. Voila!
 Your new recipe can easily be styled with CSS, to look however you would like.

 == Changelog ==

+4.5.2.8 Bug fixes and improvements

+* New: All of the recipe card is translatable to your language
+* Better: Changed the way templates are generated to make updates work for more people
+* Fixed: Recipe Summary was being included in excerpts with no way to remove it
+* Fixed: Settings "Don't show Image in post" and "Don't show Image in print view" were not being respected

 4.5.2.7 We speak your language